AlexBAV/ChakraCoreCppBridge/README.md

 ### Running Scripts

-The library provides a wrappers for a number of ChakraCore functions that are used to execute scripts.
+The library provides wrappers for a number of ChakraCore functions that are used to execute scripts.
 They are exactly the same as their ChakraCore counterparts except that they return `value` objects directly and throw if an error occurs:

 ```C++
 value RunScript(const wchar_t *script, JsSourceContext sourceContext, const wchar_t *sourceUrl);